 Committing adultery: Too often we have excused and justified it when it was our life or our side of the political aisle.
 We looked the other way when a sitting President had sex with an intern in the White House.
 We’ve demanded that everyone has the right to decide what’s right for them.
 The result is a culture of sexual harassment, broken marriages, serial relationships, abortion, and the lowering of every sexual standard.

 Breaking all restraint: We have demanded and won the freedom to live out almost any lifestyle we choose.
 But we’re no longer happy to be allowed to live in sexual sin, we demand that everyone else accept, even applaud it.
 And we’re willing to destroy anyone who disagrees, dares to tell us we’re wrong, or refuses to participate in our choices!

 Bloodshed upon bloodshed: Rioting, gang violence, wholesale murder in some of our inner cities.

-Rejection of knowledge and the law of your God: Anyone holding to a biblical standard will be mocked, accused of ramming our opinions down their throat, or worse.
+Rejection of knowledge and the law of your God: Anyone holding to a biblical standard will be mocked, accused of ramming their opinions down the throats of others, or worse.